epam/ai-dial/docs/chat-design.md

 Basic layout consists of the following components:

 * Header: component where customizable logo element is displayed.
-This component also contains: Conversations section button, Prompts section button and a user profile section.
+This component also contains: Conversation list button, Prompt list button and a user settings.
-* Conversations section: contains all active conversations and a button to start a new one.
+* Conversation list: contains all active conversations and a button to start a new one.
-* Prompts section: contains user prompts and an action to add a new one.
+* Prompt list: contains user prompts and an action to add a new one.
 * Chat area: area where user questions and LLM responds will take place.
 * Start Chat window: is only visible for new chats.
 Allows to set a specific settings for your new chat (for example, select LLM, Temperature, Addons, etc).
 * Chat box: contains input where you manually type your questions or commands for models.